 Crafting the perfect movie trailer is hard work.
 There must be enough intrigue to get the audience excited without revealing too much about the film’s plot points and key moments (even then, things don’t always work out perfectly).
 Because of the sheer volume of new movie trailers being released in a given week, we’ve taken the liberty of rounding them up and separating the good from the bad for you.
 Check out the latest must-see trailers below, whether you’re looking for action, horror, comedy, or something else.

 Note: All release dates are for the United States.

-Release date: April 27
+Release date: July 27

-Release date: Summer
+Release date: August 3

-Release date: April 6
+Release date: November 23

-Release date: Fall
+Release date: July 26